nickarino/utilities/StockTrading/stock_trading_notes.md

 - Have more than one stream of income.
 Get ready for retirement in 2027.
 Not about the pursuit of money but about having options.
 - I want to optimize my time through quant trading and also make money.
 Time, Health, and doing what God wants.
+- All you need are less than three consistent systems that work.
+You do not have to solve all of them.

 # Manage Expectations